Shabbeer10/hospital-management-system/README.md

 5. Exit

 Select an option by entering the corresponding number.
 Follow the prompts to enter required details for each operation.

-## Contributing

-Feel free to submit issues or pull requests to enhance the functionality of this application.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.